The Carr Fenton Foundation

 Internally, the organisation operated across multiple services, often feeling fragmented.
 The challenge was to create a single, cohesive identity that brought everything together while ensuring every stakeholder – from staff to students to the Deaf community as a whole – felt seen and respected.
 The website added another layer of complexity: effectively five websites in one, it needed to be accessible, easy to navigate and work for a wide range of users, including those with additional needs.

-Working with designer Natalie Morton and developer John Puddephatt of Let’s Dance, we handled the full rebrand and website redevelopment – covering brand strategy, stakeholder engagement, naming, tone of voice and all website content.
+As part of a full rebrand and website redevelopment project, I was brought in by Let's Dance Agency to deliver brand strategy, stakeholder engagement, naming, tone of voice and website content.

-• Held in-person stakeholder engagement sessions with staff, students, pupils, teachers, and members of the Deaf community, using interpreters to ensure full participation.
+• As a member of the Let's Dance team, I held in-person stakeholder engagement sessions with staff, students, pupils, teachers, and members of the Deaf community, using interpreters to ensure full participation.

-• Designed visual, inclusive workshop activities to gather meaningful input across different communication needs.
+• I co-produced visual, inclusive workshop activities to gather meaningful input across different communication needs.

 • Carefully balanced perspectives – ensuring Deaf voices were central, particularly in sensitive decisions around naming and identity.

-• Synthesised findings into a strategic report, forming the foundation for brand values, tone of voice and positioning.
+• Worked with John to synthesise our findings into a strategic report, forming the foundation for brand values, tone of voice and positioning.

-• Developed a clear content architecture and wrote all website copy, simplifying complex structures into a cohesive, accessible user journey.
+• Conducated a full website audit of their old site, mapped out a clear content architecture for their new one, and wrote all website copy, simplifying complex structures into a cohesive, accessible user journey across five distinct services and the parent organisation.

-• Collaborated with a designer and developer to deliver a unified brand and a fully accessible website experience.
+• Supported Let's Dance to deliver a unified brand and a fully accessible website experience.

 The new names for both the Foundation and the college were universally supported, with strong internal buy-in across the organisation and stakeholders feeling represented by a cohesive, single identity.